 If the buyer is an investor, then purchasing a property should happen only when property prices are low.
 The buyer can then take advantage of growing property values for capital growth as well as income.

 In a market on the cusp of a bursting bubble or in a downward market, the cons of buying a property with a mortgage far outweigh the pros.
 One major concern being the LTV (Loan to Value) ratio.
 The LTV is what lenders use to determine the ability for mortgage payments being made and the loan remaining viable.
-The lender needs an asset (the property) to maintain a certain value so, if the investor defaults on payments, then the lender still has an asset which can be sold.
-The loan can be repaid from the sale.
+The lender needs an asset (the property) to maintain a certain value so if the investor defaults on payments, then the lender still has an asset which can be sold and the loan repaid from the sale.

 This is not as unusual as it seems with many investors losing their portfolio’s when they have done nothing wrong.
 They have maintained their monthly mortgage payments but just been caught by economic circumstances which are beyond their control.